ava-labs/hypersdk/load/README.md

 ### Short Burst

-The short burst orchestator is used to send a fixed number ofs transactions to the network at once.
+The short burst orchestator is used to send a fixed number of transactions to the network at once.
 This orchestrator is parameterizable via the following:

 - `N`: the number of transactions an issuer will send to the network.